 Dr Greg Penney is an Assistant Commissioner with Fire and Rescue New South Wales and an Adjunct Associate Professor with the Charles Sturt University Australian Graduate School of Policing and Security.
-His research focus is on complex systems thinking, emergency management and wildfire engineering.
+He specialises in critical thinking, managing uncertainty, emergency management and wildfire engineering.